 Do you wish the press would cover your business?
 Getting featured on a major news site or established blog can be a huge boon: not only helping to grow your brand but also gaining potential customers.

 Let’s face it, reaching out to the press can be intimidating.
 You may not know what to say or even who to contact.
-Crafting the right pitch can mean the difference between getting your business featured in TechCrunch or Bloomberg, or having your brand go unnoticed.
+Crafting the right pitch can mean the difference between getting your business featured in TechCrunch, Entrepreneur or Bloomberg, or having your brand go unnoticed.

-Pitching requires persuasion and an ability to connect with others.
-Therefore, it’s important to understand the perspective of journalists.
+Pitching journalists requires persuasion and an ability to connect with others.
+Therefore, it’s important to understand the perspective of journalists when determining how to write a pitch.
 So what does it look like from the other side of the table?

 According to one survey, approximately 70% of journalists publish only one story per day, but they get pitched many more topics that won’t be turned into an article.
 In fact, 47% of writers get pitched more than 10 times per day, 14% of writers get 50+ pitchers per day, and 4% get pitched more than 100 times per day.
 This equates to roughly 50-500 pitches per week for only 5 articles.

-U.S. Census data shows that PR professionals exceeded the number of reporters by more than five-to-one in 2018.
+U.S. Census data on PR professionals shows they exceeded the number of reporters by more than six-to-one in 2018.
 No wonder it’s so hard to cut through the noise!
-Some journalists have even taken to Twitter to complain about the number of irrelevant and poorly worded pitches they receive.
+Some journalists from The New York Times, Fortune Magazine, and the Associated Press have even taken to Twitter to complain about the number of irrelevant and poorly worded pitches they receive.

 Why Outreach Matters